jorgeventura/riscv64/remote-usb2vm.md

    usbip list --remote=<IP_OF_YOUR_GENTOO_CLIENT>
    ```

-6. **Attach the Device:** Use the IP address and the busid to attach the remote device to your VM.7
+6. **Attach the Device:** Use the IP address and the busid to attach the remote device to your VM.

    ```Bash
    sudo usbip attach --remote=<IP_OF_YOUR_GENTOO_CLIENT> --busid=1-4